An abelian analogue of Schanuel's conjecture and applications: Introduction

 is also considered for application of the elliptic Schanuel conjecture.
 Here also the $n=1$ case is known and it can be deduced as a consequence of a more general theorem of T. Schneider and S. Lang about transcendental values of meromorphic functions.
 The analogue of Lindemann-Weierstrass theorem when the Weierstrass $\wp$-function with algebraic invariants $g_2,g_3$ has complex multiplication, was proved independently by the first author \cite{PP} and G. W\"ustholtz \cite{GW}.

 We also have A. Grothendieck's period conjecture for an abelian variety $A$, defined over $\bQ$.
 It states that the transcendence degree of the period matrix of $A$ is the same as the dimension of the associated Mumford-Tate group.
 From the work of P. Deligne \cite[Cor.
 6.4, p.76]{PD} one gets that this dimension is at least an upper bound for the transcendence degree of the period matrix.
 Y. Andr\'e \cite[Chap.
 23]{YA} suggested a more general conjecture which is now known as the generalised period conjecture.
-This concerns periods of $1$-motives, which are defined over a subfield of $\C$, not necessarily algebraic.
+It predicts a lower bound for the transcendence degree of the field generated by the periods of a mixed motive defined over an algebraically closed sub-field $K$ of $\C$, which is not necessarily algebraic over $\Q$.
 In fact, Grothendieck's period conjecture can be seen as a special case of Andr\'e's conjecture, using Deligne's work.
-Further, C. Bertolin \cite{CB} has shown that this generalised period conjecture includes Schanuel's conjecture as a special case.
+Further, C. Bertolin \cite{CB} has shown that this generalised period conjecture, applied to 1-motives defined over a subfield of $\C$, not necessarily algebraic, includes Schanuel's conjecture as a special case.

 We now consider the following weaker version of Andr\'e's generalised period conjecture.
 Let $A(\C)$ be an abelian variety of dimension $g$ defined over $\bQ$ and $\exp_A: \C^g \to A(\C)$ denote the exponential map, which is periodic with respect to a lattice $\Lambda_A$.
 Let $\omega_1,\dots,\omega_g$ be a basis of the holomorphic differential 1-forms and $\eta_1,\dots,\eta_g$ be a basis of the meromorphic differential 1-forms with residue $0$ on $A$.
 Next let $\gamma_1,\dots,\gamma_{2g}$ be a basis of the homology of $A$.
 So the matrix of period $\tilde\Lambda_A$ is the $2g\times 2g$ matrix with entries $\int_{\gamma_j}\omega_i$ and $\int_{\gamma_j}\eta_i$, $i=1,\dots,g$, $j=1,\dots,2g$, while the matrix of the lattice $\Lambda_A$ is the $g\times 2g$ matrix with entries $\int_{\gamma_j}\omega_i$.